 The UK Corporate Governance Code recommends that at least half of the members of the Board of Directors (excluding the Chairman) of a public limited company incorporated in England and Wales should be independent in character and judgement and free from relationships or circumstances which are likely to affect, or could appear to affect, their judgement.
-Similar requirements existing in Canada under NI 58-101.
-As noted above, the Board is currently comprised of five independent Non-Executive Directors, and so satisfies this requirement.
+Similar requirements exist in Canada under NI 58-101.
+As noted above, the Board is currently comprised of six independent Non-Executive Directors, and so satisfies this requirement.
 The Board has determined that each Director of the Company other than Messrs Goulden, Laslop and Wykes are independent for purposes of NI 58-101 and the UK Corporate Governance Code, such that a majority of the Directors of the Company are independent.
+If all of the Directors nominated for election at the Meeting are elected, then the Board will be comprised of four independent Non-Executive Directors and so will satisfy the requirements that at least half of the Board be independent as defined above.

 The Board determined that Messrs Goulden, Laslop and Wykes are not independent as a result of their service as Executive Chairman, Chief Financial Officer of the Company and Chief Executive Officer of Jackpotjoy Operations, respectively.
-Under applicable Canadian securities laws, Mr Goulden was considered independent (notwithstanding his service as Chairman) until his appointment as Executive Chairman effective as of 1 November 2017, at which point he ceased to qualify as independent under such securities laws.

-Overall, for the period from Admission to 31 December 2017, the Board believes that Jackpotjoy plc complied with all the principles and provisions of the UK Corporate Governance Code.
+Overall, for the period from 1 January 2018 to 31 December 2018, the Board believes that the Company complied with all the principles and provisions of the UK Corporate Governance Code.
 Jim Ryan is a Director of another online bingo company, and excuses himself from any Board discussions concerning this entity.
 Notwithstanding this interest, Mr Ryan is regarded as independent.
 The Board has also satisfied itself that there is no compromise to the independence of, or existence of conflicts of interest for, those Directors who serve on the Boards of outside entities.